opendata-heilbronn/victron-data-adapter/README.md

 .NET Core Adapter to forward the streaming data from a Victron solar charge controller to a InfluxDB

 # VeDirectCommunication
-.NET Standard implementation of the Victron Solar Charge Controller Hex and Text modes
+.NET Standard implementation of the protocols (Text and Hex) used by Victron Solar Charge Controllers (BlueSolar/SmartSolar)

 ## Initialization, Basic Usage
 To read and write the data stream sent by the Charge Controller the `VeDirectDevice` needs a `IVictronStream`, a sample implementation with a TCP Socket is implemented by `NetworkVictronStream`.
 The `NetworkVictronStream` takes an `IOptions<IpDataSourceConfig>` and an `ILogger<VeDirectDevice>` as arguments.
 Consult the Microsoft manual for `Microsoft.Extensions.Options` and `Microsoft.Extensions.Logging` if you don't know how to get those.